Fiction in the public interest

 Paul Radu

-Co-Founder, Floodlight and OCCRP
+Co-Founder, OCCRP and Floodlight

 Paul is an investigative journalist and the head of innovation at OCCRP.
 He founded the organization in 2007 with Drew Sullivan.
 He leads OCCRP’s major investigative projects, scopes regional expansion, and develops new strategies and technology to expose organized crime and corruption across borders.
 Paul is a co-creator of Investigative Dashboard — a research desk that sifts through datasets to help journalists trace people, companies, and assets.
 He is an executive producer of the award-winning film, The Killing of a Journalist.